 In our collection of cymbidium orchids we have natural species.
 The natural species of orchid showcase their own unique form of beauty.
 They are varied in their form.
 That is each petal differentiates from the other, they also vary in size and scent.
 They are far from being uniformed and stylized and seem much more fragile than the hybrid cymbidium orchids.
 We must appreciate the existence of the natural species for giving us the existence of the hybrid cymbidiums and so much more.

 Our collection of hybrids is quite large.
-At present we are housing 5000 orchids and growing.
+At present we house an extensive number of orchids.
 We have miniature and standard cymbidium orchids.
 They come in a wide range of spectacular colours and have a very pleasant light fragrance.